5 Superpowers You Can Give Your Children

 Give your children the knowledge that they can literally help save the planet!
 Nurture a respect for nature by spending time outdoors when possible.

 Discuss news they hear about climate-change-fueled disasters like wildfires and hurricanes.
 Mostly, help them focus on solutions.
 This can help reduce stress about the future and gives them the power to take action.
-Remind them that families, communities and nations have the tools to take climate action right now, and these actions can have immediate benefits for our health.
+Remind them that families, communities and nations have tools to take climate action right now, and using them can have immediate benefits for our health.
 Brainstorm together for ways to reduce your carbon footprint, and other actions your family can take.

 - Last Updated

 - American Academy of Pediatrics (Copyright © 2021)